 Before talking about symptoms, it’s helpful to know that there are a number of different types of MS. While people with different types of MS often share a common set of symptoms, they might experience them differently (or not experience some symptoms at all), because not all types of MS follow the same path.
 Here are the types:

 Technically, this isn’t MS—but it is a possible precursor to the disease.
 CIS is a special designation that describes the first flare-up of MS-like symptoms that may, or may not, be diagnosed as MS down the line.

-The term CIS is used to describe a symptom attack, such as optic neuritis (pain in the eye and vision loss) or spasticity (uncontrolled contractions of the muscles, usually in the arms and legs, caused by nerve damage).
+The term CIS is used to describe a symptom attack, such as optic neuritis (pain in the eye and vision loss) or spasticity (uncontrolled contractions of the muscles, usually in the arms and legs, caused by nerve damage) and it doesn't always cause pain.
 If a healthcare provider suspects that the symptoms may be caused by MS, he or she will usually order an MRI and conduct other tests to rule out other diseases.
 To be classified as CIS, the episode must last at least 24 hours and must show demyelination (when inflammation strips away myelin from nerves in the CNS).

 Relapsing-Remitting MS (RRMS)